Buttondown Documentation

 Whether you’d like to set up a formal paid subscription program or a pay-what-you-want model, Buttondown offers a number of different ways to collect revenue from your subscribers, while also rewarding them with exclusive perks!

-This video shows how to access and configure the "Add paid subscriptions plan" menu.
+This video shows how to access and configure the "Add paid subscriptions plan" menu in Settings.

 When a subscriber becomes a paid subscriber, it's nice to offer them a warm welcome by writing a custom confirmation email.
 You can create a custom email that is sent to a new paid subscriber automatically.
 Paid subscribers will receive this email when they opt in to your paid newsletter.
 Here's how: